-As we emerge and evolve from the challenging period of the COVID-19 pandemic, KWAG is paving the way towards an equitable and inclusive future that supports our community’s well-being.
-This is a significant and opportune moment to enhance programs and usher in new priorities.
+As we recover from the challenges of the COVID-19 pandemic, KWAG continues to offer programming initiatives that support an equitable and inclusive future that supports our community’s wellbeing.
+We have seized this opportunity to enhance programs and usher in new priorities.

 An art museum like ours has an important role to play in recognizing and challenging historic oppression; we believe that our exhibitions, collections, knowledge, and values can serve to address the issues that matter to our communities.
 The first priority of our new Strategic Plan for the next three years centers on adopting an inclusive, equity-seeking and anti-racist lens in all of our activities to affect transformational change.